kabiiQ/FBK/README.md

 - ## General Configurability
   - Targeted functionality such as music bot commands and service integration features [**need to be enabled on a per-channel basis**](https://github.com/kabiiQ/FBK/wiki/Configuration-Commands#the-config-command-channel-features) to avoid unwanted use or abuse by server members]
-  - [Blacklist specific bot commands or require commands to be whitelisted](https://github.com/kabiiQ/FBK/wiki/Configuration#using-a-command-blacklist-or-whitelist) if further usage restriction is required

 - Overall, FBK is not intended to be focused on server moderation.
 However, some of her available **moderation utilites** include: